-- 4.17.1 A retail cannabis store may apply for a licence extension to sell cannabis at a minors prohibited entertainment (e.g. live music) event or cannabis industry trade show.
-The event or cannabis industry trade show must be conducted by a third-party entity or organization and the entity/organization has issued their support for the temporary store at the event. - 4.17.2 The licensee must obtain AGLC approval and meet all conditions of the approval, including municipal approval of the event location, in accordance with Section 105 GLCR. - 4.17.3 The retail cannabis store extension is considered part of the licensed premises. - 4.17.4 Cannabis sales at events may occur only at the site authorized on the licence and during the hours of the event between the maximum allowable hours of 9:00 a.m. and 2:00 a.m. - 4.17.5 The following additional requirements apply to temporary cannabis stores licenced under the extension: - a) must be under care and control of the licensee: - b) a copy of the licence shall be posted at the Retail Cannabis Store Extension location for the duration of the event; and - c) must comply with all applicable legislation (e.g. Section 90.28 GLCA and 123(1) GLCR) - 4.17.6 Under a retail cannabis store extension, licensees must meet the following physical security requirements: - a) all cannabis must be secured with commercial grade locks; and - b) after hours, at least one bonded security guard posted at the physical location of the temporary store at all times. - 4.17.7 The Request for a Retail Cannabis Store Extension form is located on AGLC's website. - 4.17.8 The location and security requirements, including the site plan, of a Retail Cannabis Store Extension may be inspected before approval.
+- 4.17.1 A retail cannabis store may apply for a licence extension to sell cannabis at an entertainment (e.g. live music) event or cannabis industry trade show approved in advance by AGLC.
+The event or cannabis industry trade show must be conducted by a third-party entity or organization and the entity/organization has issued their support for the temporary store at the event.
+(Amended Jul 2025) - 4.17.2 The licensee must obtain AGLC approval and meet all conditions of the approval, including municipal approval of the event location, in accordance with Section 105 GLCR. - 4.17.3 The retail cannabis store extension is considered part of the licensed premises. - 4.17.4 Cannabis sales at events may occur only at the site authorized on the licence where minors are prohibited.
+Cannabis sales may occur only during the hours of the event between the maximum allowable hours of 9:00 a.m. and 2:00 a.m.
+(Amended Jul 2025) - 4.17.5 The following additional requirements apply to temporary cannabis stores licenced under the extension: - a) must be under care and control of the licensee; - b) a copy of the licence shall be posted at the Retail Cannabis Store Extension location for the duration of the event; and - c) must comply with all applicable legislation (e.g. Section 90.28 GLCA and 123(1) GLCR) - 4.17.6 Under a retail cannabis store extension, licensees must meet the following physical security requirements: - a) all cannabis must be secured with commercial grade locks; and - b) after hours, at least one bonded security guard posted at the physical location of the temporary store at all times. - 4.17.7 The Request for a Retail Cannabis Store Extension form is located on AGLC's website. - 4.17.8 The location and security requirements, including the site plan, of a Retail Cannabis Store Extension may be inspected before approval.